Axarva/dotfiles-2.0/README.md

 - For the profile picture to load, it needs to have the full path in `eww.scss`.
 Open the file, search for the string containing `~/.config`(line number 329 to be exact) and edit it to point it to your image.
 Full path required.
 For example: `$HOME/path/to/image.png`.

-Respectively.

-<a id="sysd-replace"></a>

-### Stuff to global-replace for systemd users
-- `systemctl suspend` with `systemctl suspend`
-- `sudo reboot` with `systemctl reboot`
-- `sudo poweroff` with  `systemctl poweroff`

-These references occur in the following files:
-- bin/powermenu.sh
-- eww*/scripts/shutdown.sh
-- eww*/scripts/reboot.sh
-- eww*/scripts/suspend.sh

-`sudo` references:
-- eww*/scripts/getvpnstat (You probably won't be using protonvpn, so you could just ignore this as well.)
-- eww*/scripts/shutdown.sh
-- eww*/scripts/reboot.sh

 <a id="arch"></a>